-This is a very important area of employment law, and far too many business owners cut corners in this area and don’t think it’s a big deal- IT IS a big deal.
-How you classify a ‘worker’ in your business, whether as an employee or sub-contractor, can have far reaching effects to you AND your business.
+Understanding the difference between sub-contractors and employees is a very important area of employment law.
+Far too many business owners cut corners in this area and don’t think it’s a big deal – IT IS a big deal.
+How you classify a ‘worker’ in your business, whether as an employee or sub-contractor, can have far-reaching effects to you AND your business.

 I understand the business owner’s plight.
 Many entrepreneurs are wary of the costs and extra paperwork to bring on an ‘employee’ in the business.
 Terms such as SUTA, FUTA, FICA and Workers Compensation will often times deter the employer into making the ‘right’ decision, and it could ultimately be devastating to their business.

 The IRS consistently warns taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.
 However, there are more risks than just the IRS.
 See my article “7 Deadly Outcomes of Treating an Employee like a Sub-Contractor”.

 A 3 Part Subjective Analysis